Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - We use the python runtime 3.10 for the SPROC
 - We use the python packages `snowflake-snowpark-python`, `pandas` and `openpyxl` to load excel files
 - Then import `snowflake.snowpark.files.SnowflakeFile` for the dynamic file access to load file from an external stage
-- We use `Snowflake.open()` to open the excel file, read the contents of the file into a pandas dataframe, and save the dataframe as a Snowflake table using `save_as_table()` API.
+- We use `Snowflake.open()` to open the excel file, read the contents of the file into a pandas DataFrame, and save the DataFrame as a Snowflake table using `save_as_table()` API.

 ```sql
 CREATE OR REPLACE PROCEDURE LOAD_EXCEL_WORKSHEET_TO_TABLE_SP(file_path string, worksheet_name string, target_table string)